KasonBraley/dotfiles/README.md

 # dotfiles

-The core component of this environment is the [Neovim](https://neovim.io/) text editor and various open source plugins.
+The core component of my environment is the [Neovim](https://neovim.io/) text editor and various open source plugins.

 <hr>